Microsoft Flight Simulator 2.0

-Microsoft Flight Simulator, commonly known as Microsoft Flight Simulator 2.0 or FS2, is a flight simulator video game.
-It was released in 1984 for the IBM PC as a self-booting disk.
+Microsoft Flight Simulator, commonly known as Microsoft Flight Simulator 2.0 or FS2, is a flight simulator video game released in 1984 for the IBM PC as a self-booting disk.

 Publication history

 In May 1984, Microsoft released their version 2 (v2.10) for IBM PCs.
 This version made small improvements to the original version, including the graphics and a more precise simulation in general.
 It added joystick and mouse input, as well as support for RGB (4-color CGA graphics) and composite monitors and IBM PCjr.

-The new simulator expanded the scenery coverage to include a model of the entire United States, although the airports were limited to the same areas as in Microsoft Flight Simulator 1.0.
+The new simulator expanded the scenery coverage to include a model of the entire United States, although the airports were limited to the same areas featured in the original Microsoft Flight Simulator.

 Version 2.10a, released in August 1984, added PC AT support and minor bug corrections.

 Later versions (2.11, unreleased and v2.12, released in April 1985) fixed a no color problem on PCjr graphics, adding Hercules graphics and EGA support.

 Version 2.13, released in August 1986, added support for IBM PC Convertible, enhanced keyboard, 3.5" inch floppy drives, MS-DOS 3.2 and laptop LCD displays.

 Version 2.14, released in June 1987 brought IBM PS/2 support.

 Over the next year or two, compatibility with Sublogic Scenery Disks was provided, gradually covering the whole U.S. (including Hawaii), Japan, and part of Europe.